Sources of information on starting a business

-The Department of Social Protection is responsible for social insurance (PRSI).
-The Department's case officers in Intreo centres or local social welfare offices can help you if you are getting a jobseeker's payment and wish to set up your own business.
+The Department of Employment Affairs and Social Protection is responsible for social insurance (PRSI).
+The Department's case officers in Intreo centres or Social Welfare Branch Offices can help you if you are getting a jobseeker's payment and wish to set up your own business.

 Enterprise Ireland is responsible for the development of Irish industry.
 It provides advice and financial support to High Potential Start-Up (HPSU) businesses.
 You can find information about High Potential Start-Ups on its website.

 The IDA (Industrial Development Agency) Ireland is responsible for securing new investment from overseas in manufacturing and internationally-traded services sectors.
 It can provide information about setting up a business in Ireland and may provide grants to companies wishing to locate in Ireland or expand their existing operations in Ireland.